truist/reveal.js/slides/electricity-house/electricity.md

     * Disassemble
         * Make note of how the existing wires are connected
     * Remove, replace
-        * Be careful of "line" vs. "load"
+        * Connect "line" and "load" correctly!
+            * This may be different from the prior wiring
     * Wrap, reassemble, sticker
 * Validate
     * Reconnect power, test
+    * Then test downstream outlets, too

 ...then replace downstream 2-prong outlets with 3-prong